ElinEunjung/shors-algorithm-rsa/README.md

 <br>

 ---

 📢 **Extra**: I shared this project on LinkedIn to reflect on the learning process and connect with others interested in quantum computing.

 🔗 [View the post on LinkedIn](https://www.linkedin.com/posts/MY_POST_ID)

+---

+📝 **Academic Integrity Disclaimer**
+This notebook was developed as part of my final exam project for the course **PGR213: Programming and Quantum Computing** at Kristiania University of Applied Sciences (Spring 2025).

+It is shared publicly for portfolio and personal learning purposes only.
+**Please do not copy or submit this work as your own** if you are currently taking or planning to take this course.